1031-Systems/1031_Delivery/README.md

 knots for a smoother motion of the controlled device.

 Channel data may be exported to a CSV file to be transferred to an external hardware controller.
-In addition, a pipe may be used to directly signal the controller from the system while it runs Hauntimator.
+In addition, a serial port may be used to directly signal the controller from the system while it runs Hauntimator.